enoy19/keyboard-light-composer/README.md

   * Effects are customizable using properties
   * Using "ValueStrategies" property values can be obtained using any algorithm (e.g. CPU Usage)
   * You may arrange effects in layers as you wish and group them in effectgroups
+  * TCP Server that you can send external information to

 ### Planned features
   * Effect layers can be mapped to the keyboard and resized (not yet implemented)